arbakker/workshop-boundless-geocat/index.md

 ### Preparing the Metadata

 The first thing we need for our app is a data file that maps the short, meaningless column names in our census table to human readable information.
 Fortunately, the [dictionary.txt](data/dictionary.txt) file has all the information we need.
+The dictionary.txt file was created by parsing the text of the [Buurten en Wijken documentation pdf](http://download.cbs.nl/regionale-kaarten/toelichting-buurtkaart-2013-v1.pdf) with a [python script](data/extract-dictionary.py).
  Here’s a couple example lines:

     P_HH_M_K: Huishoudens met kinderen [%]